UN-OCHA/ocha_basic/README.md

-# OCHA Basic Drupal 7 starter theme
+# DEPRECATED: OCHA Basic Drupal 7 starter theme.
+### This is no longer up-to-date.
+We no longer implement Drupal 7 sites.

+## Refer to [common_design base theme](https://github.com/UN-OCHA/common_design) for Drupal 8, and for generic Common Design styles and markup.

 A minimal starter theme for OCHA sites built with Drupal 7.
 The markup and styles can also be used for non-Drupal sites.
 ### See [OCHA basic demo](https://ochabasic.demo.ahconu.org)